MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-02-storage-lab.md

 - **Blob storage**, for storing files such as images, documents, and data files.
 - **Data Lake Storage Gen2**, blob storage with real folders, used for big-data analytics.
 - **Azure Files**, cloud file shares that behave like a shared network drive.
-- **Azure Tables**, a simple, low-cost place to store rows of data without a full relational database.

 This kind of storage is called *non-relational* because, unlike a relational database, the data doesn't have to be organized into related tables with a fixed structure.
 Don't worry if these terms are new, every step is explained as you go.